gferiancek/Location-Reminder-Koin/README.md

 - [ ] Use WorkerManager to download the data once per day, and only if charging/connected to wifi.
 - [ ] Extra Credit: Have the same WorkerManager also delete Neo objects from before the current day.
 (If it is 5/25, then all Neo objects in the database from 5/24 or earlier should be deleted.)

+## 7. TalkBack
+- [ ] Test project and ensure it works with TalkBack accesibility.